eban5/aws-developer-exam-notes/notes-main.md

 * **Roles** - create roles and then assign them to AWS resources
 * **Policies** - a document that defines one or more permissions

-IAM is universal, not region-by-region.
+* IAM is universal, not region-by-region.
-"root" has complete Admin access
+* "root" has complete Admin access.
+Setup MFA for root account and then let only 1 Admin have access to it.
-New users have ***no*** permissions when first created.
+* New users have ***no*** permissions when first created.
-Access key id / secret key ≠ aws mgmt console login Always setup MFA
+* Access key id / secret key ≠ aws mgmt console login

-Least Priveleges
+* Always setup MFA

+Rule of Least Privilege - give users the smallest amount of privileges to your system and only add what is necessary.

+Roles:
-Create roles and apply them to EC2 instances to interact with AWS services on your behalf.
+* Create roles and apply them to EC2 instances to interact with AWS services on your behalf.
 Better than hardcoding secret keys into the instance.

-Roles allow you to not use Acces Key ID's and Secret Access Keys
+* Roles allow you to not use Access Key ID's and Secret Access Keys
 * Roles are preferred from a security perspective _exam question_
 * Roles controlled by policies - JSON - key pairs
 * Changes to role policies take affect immediately